-Outside School Hours Care Getting enough milk, yoghurt, cheese and/or their calciumrich alternatives during childhood is essential for children to learn, grow and develop.
+Healthy Eating Advisory Service Outside School Hours Care Food and drink ideas Menu ideas and tips for milk and alternatives Menu ideas and tips for milk and alternatives Getting enough milk, yoghurt, cheese and/or their calcium-fortified alternatives during childhood is essential for children to learn, grow and develop.
 These foods contain special nutrients such as calcium, protein, B group vitamins and vitamin A and D to build strong healthy bones and teeth, a strong immune system and a healthy heart.
+Try the tips and menu ideas below to include more milk, yoghurt, and cheese on the menu.